UstadMobile/UstadMobile/CODING-STYLE.md

 ### Architecture

-The project uses Kotlin Multiplatform to provide an Android App (using Kotlin / Jetpack compose), web client app (using Kotlin/JS wrappers for React and MUI), and an http server backend.
+The project uses Kotlin Multiplatform to provide an Android App (using Kotlin / Jetpack compose), web client app (using Kotlin/JS wrappers for React and MUI), and an http server backend (using KTOR).
 Door (Room for Kotlin Multiplatform) is used to provide a Kotlin Multiplatform database and sync.

+The app follows an MVVM pattern as follows:

+* UIState classes contain all information needed to show a screen.
+This often includes entity objects
+* ViewModels contain the logic and emit a flow of the UIState class.
+* Views observe the UIState flow to render the user interface (using Jetpack Compose or React/JS)

-### ViewModels
+### UiState classes

-The BaseName should be suffixed with List, Detail, or Edit to describe it's function:

-*Name*ListViewModel, *Name*DetailViewModel, *Name*EditViewModel for list, detail, and edit screens
+The UiState class contains everything needed to render a screen.
+It is emitted as a flow from the ViewModel.

-e.g. *ContentEntry*ListViewModel, *ContentEntry*DetailViewModel, *ContentEntry*EditViewModel.
+e.g.

-There is a base abstract ViewModel class in common that uses expect/actual.
-This is a child class of the Android ViewModel itself on Android.
-There is a minimal implementation that creates and destroys the Coroutinescope for Javascript.

 ```
 data class PersonDetailUiState(